eddsanity/CPPDemangler/README.md

     ~/somedirectory/$ cppdemangle c++11 somecppfile.cpp
 ```
 # Limitations
-Since the compiler arguments are hardcoded and not user provided, it is **very** limited in what it can actually compile.
+- Compiler flags are hardcoded and not user provided, so it is **very** limited in what it can actually compile.
 I might
     parse compiler arguments in the future if I end up needing it.
+- Only supports `cout` as the output stream for the mangled -> demangled mapping.
+Will probably implement some fstream options later.